rchillyard/Number/README.md

 although at this stage of the software, that is not guaranteed.
 Numbers followed by "(xx)" show standard scientific notation where xx represents the standard deviation of the error with respect to the last two digits (sometimes there is only one x which corresponds to the last digit).
-If a Number is followed by "[xx]," this corresponds to a "box" (i.e. truncated uniform) error distribution.
+If a Number is followed by "[xx]," this corresponds to a "box" (i.e. truncated uniform) probability density function.

 Comparison
 ==========